dafny-lang/dafny/docs/DafnyRef/Statements.md

 Loops
 - may be a conventional loop with a condition and a block statement for a body
-- the condition need not be in parentheses
+- need not have parentheses around the condition
 - may have a `*` for the condition (the loop is then non-deterministic)
 - binding guards are not allowed
 - may have a case-based structure